 - Combine Aloe vera gel, 2 to 3 drops of tea tree oil, and water to make a thick but spreadable consistency.

 - Apply the mixture to the face for 5 minutes after washing with a gentle cleanser.

 - Rinse thoroughly and follow up with a moisturizer.

 Aloe vera products

 Aloe vera is commonly found in many over-the-counter products, including acne creams, healing ointments, after-sun products, and moisturizing lotions.
-Using products that contain this wonderful ingredient can play an important role in your everyday regime.
-Take a look at the active ingredients listed on the label of products to see if it contains Aloe vera.
+Products containing this excellent ingredient can be essential to your everyday regime.
+Look at the active ingredients listed on the label of products to see if it contains Aloe vera.
 It may also go by Aloe, Aloe Barbadensis, Aloe Barbadensis Leaf Juice, Aloe Barbadensis Gel, Aloe Juice, Aloe Vera Gel, or Chirukattali Extract.